 - Multi-Channel service request-the model service is defined with the cost attribute set to a non-zero value: - calling driver's preService API right after service authorization and before service invocation.
-If the result code of the API call indicates failure, the request is rejected. - calling driver's postService API after the service request has been served and before any listener notification. - J2ME application download: - calling driver's preservice API right before the download request is generated by the provisioning server.
-If the result code of the API call indicates failure, the request is rejected.
+If the result code of the API call indicates failure, the request is rejected. - calling driver's postService API after the service request has been served and before any listener notification. - J2ME application download:

+- calling driver's preService API right before the download request is generated by the provisioning server.
+If the result code of the API call indicates failure, the request is rejected. - calling driver's postService API after provisioning server has received notification from the installed device indicating successful installation and before any listener notification.

+Alert Subscription:

+- calling driver's preService API right before user subscribes to a mobile alert service.
+If the result code of the API call indicates failure, the request is rejected. - calling driver's postService API after the alert subscription has been created.

+Messaging:

-- calling driver's postService API after provisioning server has received notification from the installed device indicating successful installation and before any listener notification. - Alert Subscription: - calling driver's preservice API right before user subscribes to a mobile alert service.
-If the result code of the API call indicates failure, the request is rejected. - calling driver's postService API after the alert subscription has been created. - Messaging: - Sending - calling driver's preservice API before the message delivery request is accepted by the messaging framework.
-If the result code of the API call indicates failure, the request is rejected. - calling driver's postService API after the message delivery request is accepted by the messaging framework. - Receiving - calling driver's preService API before the message is routed to targeted registered application.
-If the result code of the API call indicates failure, the message is discard. - calling driver's postService API after the message has been routed to targeted registered application.
+- Sending - calling driver's preService API before the message delivery request is accepted by the messaging framework.
+If the result code of the API call indicates failure, the request is rejected. - calling driver's postService API after the message delivery request is accepted by the messaging framework.

+Receiving

+- calling driver's preService API before the message is routed to targeted registered application.
+If the result code of the API call indicates failure, the message is discarded. - calling driver's postService API after the message has been routed to a targeted registered application.

-16.2.1.2 Custom Billable Actions
+17.2.1.2 Custom Billable Actions